 Getting into the great outdoors replenishes us and brings us back to our center.
 There is just something special about being in the mountains, especially here in Colorado.
 The Rocky Mountain National Park is one of the greatest perks about living in Colorado, the state most famously known as one of the most active states in the US.
 How can we get outdoors more often without having to spend the fees to get into the park?
 No one likes to pay money to get back into nature.
 Truth be told, there are ways you can avoid the park fees.
-We have scouted these creative ways to get you back into nature, fee-free.
+We have scouted these creative fee-free opportunities at Rocky Mountain National Park to get you back into nature, for free.
 The mountains are calling, can you hear?

 1. Visit on a Holiday